Top 5 Ways to See Everglades National Park

 5. Spend the Night at Flamingo Lodge

-The newly reopened Flamingo Everglades Lodge, rebuilt after hurricane damage, features 24 elevated rooms made from shipping containers.
+The newly reopened Flamingo Everglades Lodge, rebuilt after hurricane damage, has 24 elevated rooms made from shipping containers.
 Options include cozy studios, one- and two-bedroom suites, and ADA-accessible rooms.
 Each room includes a kitchenette stocked with silverware, plates, and other basics, making longer stays easy.

-Flamingo is well known for its mosquitoes, so the lodge offers a comfortable place to retreat, especially during warmer months.
+Flamingo is well known for its mosquitoes, so the lodge is a comfortable place to retreat, especially during warmer months.
 Houseboats and glamping tents are also available for those who want a more immersive experience.